mjcanan/discogsByStyle/README.md

 <li>Sorting categorized folders is also currently not supported, but may be implemented in the future.<br><br>

 <li>Not all records on Discogs have 'year' data, making records of certain eras unsortable by decade.
-0 is a valid
+This is more of a
-sort key when sorting by decade for this reason, but this is more a problem with the data set.<br><br>
+problem with the data set than with the program.<br><br>

 <li>Styles and genres must be typed exactly as they appear (including punctuation) or else no results will be returned.
 This makes searching for longer styles and genres (.e.g "Folk, World, & Country") a little tedious.<br><br>